 All About Nutrisystem Diabetes Plan: A shocking 100+ million Americans now have diabetes or prediabetes according to the CDC.
 As you probably know, the most important thing as a diabetic is to control your blood glucose and to get to a healthy weight.
 This is easier said than done, and many times it requires a plan.

-Nutrisystem now offers a plan, called Nutrisystem D, specifically for the needs of diabetics.
-But, how does it work, and is it the best diet for you?
-To answer that question, let’s take a closer look at the Nutrisystem D plan, and what customer reviews have to say.
+But, how does “D” work, how is it different, and is it really the best diet for your needs?
+To answer that question, let’s take a closer look at Nutrisystem for diabetics, and what user reviews say:

 The goal with Nutrisystem D, like their other plans, is to achieve a sustainable weight loss of about 10 pounds per month with more possible if you add in exercise.

 Like their regular diet program, Nutrisystem offers three plan levels for diabetics.
-All plans include:
+All Nutrisystem D plans include:

 - Monthly delivery of meals including breakfast, lunch, dinner, and snacks